Updating S3 certificate

 API.

-Before you can update or replace the certificate file, you must create a server-side certificate with Subject Alternative Name (SAN) and the S3 DNS endpoint.
-Upload the server-side certificate along with the Key by using the UI, CLI, or API.
+Before you can update or replace the certificate file, you need to upload the following by using UI, CLI, or API.

 For secure traffic, S3 Clients must use the associated CA certificate.